 The class teacher and SENCO decide if the child has a significant learning difficulty.
 The views and experience of the parent will also be taken into account, along with the views of the child where appropriate.
-If relevant advice may be taken from external services.
+If relevant, advice may be taken from external services.
 Assessment is reviewed frequently.

-• Plan
+Plan

-If it is decided that the child requires SEN support, parents are informed and a plan is drawn up.
-The plan will detail interventions and support which will take place and expected impact on progress.
-The plan is reviewed at least termly with parents.
+If it is decided that the child requires SEN support, parents are informed, and an Individual Provision Map (IPM) is drawn up.
+The IPM will detail interventions and support which will take place and track progress.
+The plan is reviewed at least termly with parents during SEN Parent Consultation meeting.

-• Do
+▶ Do

 The class teacher remains responsible for working with the child on a daily basis.
 The teacher works with teaching assistants and the SENCO to assess the impact of the interventions.
-Further specialist services may also be involved in supporting the child.
+Further specialist services may also be involved in supporting the child depending on the needs of the child.